How does a company survive a pandemic? This is what Crobox did.

 ASICS brought their guided in-store experience on their webshop in the form of a shopping wizard.
 Based on the shopper’s answers, the quiz generates the best running shoe for that individual.

-With the help of Crobox, this “Shoe Finder” was taken to the next level.
+By recruiting psychology (Crobox) and neuroscience (Braingineers), this “Shoe Finder” was taken to the next level.

 With our on-site experiments, we helped ASICS create product-driven customer experiences.
 This hyper-targeting personalizes the customer journey.
 But it also emulates that in-store experience many customers are missing, especially after COVID-19 and subsequent store closures.